microsoft/powerbi-powershell/src/Modules/Admin/Commands.Admin/help/Add-PowerBIEncryptionKey.md

 ```

 ### -Default
-If the Default flag is $true, this key is set as the default for the whole tenant (i.e. any new capacity creation will inherit this key upon creation)
+Indicates that this key is set as the default for the whole tenant (i.e. any new capacity creation will inherit this key upon creation)

 ```yaml
 Type: SwitchParameter